mcmire/dotfiles/BOOTSTRAPPING.md

    This will make Solarized Dark the default, which is what you want.

-7. You'll need to configure the 1Password CLI to interface with the app, as the install script relies on this.
-   To do this, open 1Password, navigate to Settings, go to Developer, and check "Integrate with 1Password CLI."

-8. You'll need to add a Borg encryption key for backups for your device to 1Password.
-   Look up the "borg" entry,
-   add a section named after the hostname of your device, and within that section, add a password field called `encryption-passphrase` present (generating a password for the field).

-9. Now you can proceed with the [installation instructions][installation] in the README (starting with step 4).
+7. Now you can proceed with the [installation instructions][installation] in the README (starting with step 4).

 [github-ssh]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh